BoltOP7625/Daksh-Gen/README.md

 Please beware of this scammer, he robbed my code, Leaked it and changed its API to a public so others think I'm bad in coding, he skidded my code please don't believe this scammer.

 # Get Trexx-Gen
 It is not v2 Daksh may have put this somewhere and i changed alot things.
-Do not buy dask gen!!
+Do not buy daksh gen!!

 [TREXX Inc](https://discord.gg/5XBmQN9Yxu)